WildGenie/MemorySharp-1/README.md

 **This version of MemorySharp information**
 The reason for making modifications and changes to the original library are mainly for me to learn as a beginner, and also to provide some useful functionality that can range from syntax sugar and minor convenience to full implementation of useful new features.

-**Note:** The lib here is now a wrapper around the independant 'ToolsSharp' lib, found here: https://github.com/lolp1/ToolsSharp and is needed for the project.
-The ToolsSharp can be used as a stand alone as well.

 Basic Features Added
 ------------------------------------------------------------------------
  **Support for 'in-process' Memory operations, aka injected.**